 : Clinical urine samples.
 We will make use of two sets of fragmented urine samples from patients who have been given antihypertensive drugs.
 One set has already been analysed and published by JvdH [] allowing us to compare the findings of MS2LDA with the previous analysis of this data (based on molecular networks).
 This will provide a test case that directly highlights the complementarity of the two approaches.
 The second set is previously un-analyzed and we will analyse it separately to assess the consistency in the observed Mass2Motifs.

-WP7: Evaluation on other data types (All): The core focus of our proposed work is for the analysis of DDA fragmentation data.
+WP7: Evaluation on other data types (All): The core focus of our proposed work is for the analysis of DDA metabolomics fragmentation data.
 However, we hypothesise that MS2LDA-type methods could be useful for other types of fragmentation data.
 Our core inference algorithms (WP2) will be developed in such a way as to not be restricted to data from any particular protocol by ensuring it can work with multiple open data formats (mzML, mzXML, etc).
 Through our local, national, and international collaborators, we will investigate the potential of MS2LDA in other fragmentation domains.
 The following have already promised data on which MS2LDA (and the proposed extensions) can be evaluated: JACQUES, Prof. Andy Jones (University of Liverpool; proteomics), LIPIDS?, Dr. Emma Schymanski (ETH Zurich; natural products).

 WP7: Dissemination (All): End-user engagement is crucial to the success of the project.
 Through our connections with Glasgow Polyomics (particularly KB, head of metabolomics, and RD, head of sotware) we will have a clear line of communication to potential end users in Glasgow.
 This will be used for continued evaluation of the software (WP1).
 JvdH will continue working closely with other researchers to help them use the tools, and discover the additional features that would make the tools more appealing to the potential users.
 As the Python/Django system will be linked to PiMP it will be possible for the users to use MS2LDA with a very low barrier to entry.
 As the system becomes more mature based on this initial feedback, the PiMP/Django MS2LDA system and the standalone Java application will be included in the metabolomics training courses offered by GP, reaching a wider audience of academic and industrial researchers.